diyclassics/diyclassics.github.io/cv.md

 ### Outreach

 - 2013\.
 Nu School Classics.
 Introduction for preschoolers to the Greek alphabet with storytelling and art projects.
 Amazing Magic Beans Learning Center.
-Sunnyside, NY.</p>
+Sunnyside, NY.

 ### Computer skills